 Canon camera lenses are as diverse as you can imagine.
-No matter what your situation, you can find the right lens.
+No matter what your situation, you can find the right type of lens.
 This post is on overall guide to the Canon lens lineup with links to many of the specific lenses.

-You can start with a peak at the Ultra Wide Zoom lenses such as the 10-22mm, 8-15mm, 16-35mm and the Canon 17-40.
+You can start with a peak at the Ultra Wide Zoom lenses such as the EF-S 10-18mm, EF 8-15mm fisheye, 16-35mm or the Canon 17-40mm.

 All of these lenses are part of the Canon EOS system.
 Ultra wide zoom lenses give you tremendous depth of field and an ability to include a lot of subject in your composition.

 The Non-zooming Wide Angle lenses are perhaps the least utilized.
 Many beginner Canon users mistakenly think they can get the exact same results by using a standard zoom.
 Non-zooming. "prime" lenses aren't as versatile as zooming lenses, but you get the best quality images possible with prime lenses.
+Here's the updated article on prime lenses.

 You can get them in fixed focal lengths of 14, 15, 20, 24, 28 and 35mm.
 Several of these also have choices of different maximum f-stop lens openings.